diku-dk/futhark/docs/man/futharki.rst

 SYNOPSIS
 ========

-futharki [infile]
+futharki [program]

 DESCRIPTION
 ===========

-When run with no options, start an interactive futharki session.
+When run with no options, start an interactive Futhark session.
 This will let you interactively enter expressions and declarations which are then immediately interpreted.
 If the entered line can be either a declaration or an expression, it is assumed to be a declaration.